American-Algerian War: Background

 The Barbary corsairs operated openly from key ports such as Algiers and Tunis, selling captured goods in local markets.
 Their tactics evolved to using a single, heavily manned vessel disguised as a small passenger ship, which allowed them to surprise their targets, seize valuables, and enslave crew and passengers for the Barbary slave trade.
 Originally relying heavily on privateering as its main source of revenue, Algiers shifted from a primarily military focus to a more commercial approach in the 18th century.
 Rather than engaging in costly naval conflicts, European powers like Britain and France often opted to pay tribute to avoid losses in ships, cargo, and personnel.

 As Spanish power in the Mediterranean declined, and its interest in North Africa waned with the peace after the Spanish-Algerian War, Algerine foreign relations reached a balance between British and French interests.
 For the American colonies, British naval protection had shielded them from corsair attacks.
 However, after the Declaration of Independence in 1776, this security was lost.
 During the Revolutionary War, American ships were protected under the 1778 Treaty of Amity and Commerce with France, which explains the absence of recorded attacks on their vessels at that time.
 The American Revolution led Britain and France to relinquish their colonial influence and withdraw their military forces from the newly formed United States.
-When the latter obtained its independence in 1783, British diplomats informed the Algiers that U.S. ships were no longer under their protection.
+When the latter obtained its independence in 1783, British diplomats informed Algiers that U.S. ships were no longer under their protection.
 American merchant ships in the Mediterranean became targets for the corsairs.
 Despite the persistent threat, American merchants remained engaged in trade with Mediterranean markets, exporting goods such as tobacco, furs, indigo, lumber, sugar, and molasses while importing silk, salt, olive oil, and manufactured products.
 The emergence of the United States as an independent nation without prior diplomatic relationship with Algiers introduced a new factor, which the Algerians swiftly sought to exploit.
-This aligned with their longstanding strategy toward Europe of “divide and prosper” while also providing a new source of tribute.
+This aligned with their longstanding strategy toward Europe of "divide and prosper" while also providing a new source of tribute.
 The Algerian government treated the U.S. in the same manner it had dealt with European powers—both in peace and war.
 Algerian diplomacy was based on two key principles: